VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort2-chalet.md

 ## Facilities chalet

-- spacious living room with flat screen and digital TV
+- spacious living room with digital tv and modem
 - fully equipped kitchen, microwave and Philips Barista (coffee cups)
 - welcome pack with coffee and tea
 - bathroom with shower, washbasin and toilet